TDD anti-patterns - episode 6 - The one, The peeping Tom, The Flash and The Jumper - with code examples in java

 In there, there is a snippet that was extracted from this blog post that depicts how the use of singleton and static properties can harm the test case and keep state between tests.
 Here, we are going to use the same example with minor changes to make the code to compile.

 The idea behind the singleton is to create and reuse a single instance from any kind of object.
-So to achieve that we can create a class (in this example called MySingleton) and block the creation of an object through it’s constructor and allow only the creation inside the class, controlled by the method getInstance:
+So to achieve that, we can create a class (in this example called MySingleton) and block the creation of an object through its constructor and allow only the creation inside the class, controlled by the method getInstance:

 public class MySingleton {